phoenixframework/phoenix/H_ecto-models.md

 end
 ```

-Elixir does not currently have it's own module for date and time functions, so we've used Ecto's `DateTime{}` here to set the default `created_at` and `updated_at` timestamps.
+Elixir does not currently have its own module for date and time functions, so we've used Ecto's `DateTime{}` here to set the default `created_at` and `updated_at` timestamps.

 ### Generating a Migration